-Please see questions # IV.
-11 & 12 for information about additional leaves an employee may qualify for if absences are for a qualifying reason related to COVID-19.
+Please see further "Leave Usage Questions" for information about additional leaves an employee may qualify for if absences are for a qualifying reason related to COVID-19.

 9. How do employees code absences that are a result of COVID-19? (updated 12/29/20)